 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A: There is no magic formula.
-You must lose weight.
-It takes consistent attention to a balanced diet and appropriate portions, combined with regular physical activity.
+This isn’t what you want to hear, we know, but here it is: “There is no magic formula,” Dr. Allan says.
+“Losing weight requires consistent attention to a balanced diet and appropriate portions, combined with regular physical activity.”

 But there are some specific steps you can take:

 Here’s some good news: “Visceral fat can be broken down quicker than other types of body fat,” Dr. Allan says.
 That means that when the weight does start to come off, you’ll notice it disappearing from your midsection first.

 Your frame isn’t the only part of you that will benefit from cutting back on booze.
 Alcohol also affects your brain, heart and liver, and it can increase your risk of certain cancers.

 As you put in the hard work to tackle your ”beer belly,” just know that the rest of your body will appreciate it, too!